How to Make a Legal Contract: Everything You Need to Know

 - Has the contract been constructed in accordance with the law?
 A contract that does not conform to the laws within the jurisdiction where it is to be enforced will be deemed void and unenforceable if it is challenged in court.
 Therefore it is important to make sure your contract abides by all laws applicable to it.
 It is also important to note that no legal contract can involve illegal services or goods.

 If you need help understanding how to make a legal contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.